 When you create a new mobile app event, it will create a new audience automatically.

 How do I change whether audience collection is enabled for an existing mobile app event?

 In the mobile app events tab of the conversion tracking page, you can see whether or not audience collection is enabled for each event in the remarketing settings column.
 Click edit for the event you would like to change, and in the remarketing settings section, select or deselect the “create a tailored audience” checkbox.

 Targeting tailored audiences in a campaignArrow down icon

 You can exclude them in the limit targeting by excluding tailored audiences section.

 What is the size requirement for a tailored audience?
 Why does it say “audience too small”?

-To respect user privacy, the list must match more than 500 people on Twitter for it to be usable in your campaigns.
+To respect user privacy, the list must match at least 500 users on Twitter for it to be usable in your campaigns.
 Lists that fall short of this requirement will say “audience too small” in the audience manager, and cannot be used for campaign targeting.

 What does “expand reach by targeting similar users” mean?